 I’m always trying to integrate new research discoveries into patient care.
 I’ve had so many influential interactions with patients—in fact, I’ve learned more from patients and caregivers than I ever learned from my professors of neurology.

-Are there any interactions that stand out to you?
+Are there any experience that stand out?

 I had one patient who had a particularly close relationship with his daughter.
 Quite early in the course [of the disease] she came to him with a matter of the heart and he said, “I’ve gone away.”
-I found that to be such a powerful way of articulating his experience with the disease.
+I found that to be such a powerful way of articulating his experience with Alzheimer's.

 I had done an extensive review of compounds that might be good for repurposing with colleagues at the Cleveland Clinic, and rasagiline was one of the compounds that emerged from that review.
 At the same time, Howard had independently begun thinking that it was a good candidate for Alzheimer’s patients.